TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 16/Proverbs 16.12.md

 ---

-It is an abomination to kings to commit wickedness; For the throne is established by righteousness.
+It is an abomination for kings to do wrong, for the throne is established by righteousness.